 Looking for awesome gift ideas for soap makers?
 Below you’ll find a list of 9 awesome and unique gifts that soap makers will love.

 P.S.
 If you’re the soap maker, let me help you get those amazing gifts you really want.
-Use the social share buttons below this post to give hubby a hint.
-Send him here, and I’ll do the rest. 😉
+Give your gift-givers a hint and send them here; I’ll do the rest. 😉

 1. Soap Mold and Slicer Sets

 If your soap maker is using box for a mold and a kitchen knife to slice her soap, it’s time for an upgrade.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This means I may receive a small commission—at no extra cost to you—from any sales made through these links.
 I only recommend products that I personally use and love!
 View my affiliate disclosure.

 For cold process soap making, these soap molds and slicers makes a perfect starter set.
 I use this set most often in my personal soap making, because the molds hold the perfect, not-too-big-not-too-small, 2 pound batch.
 It’s also the set I used in all the video tutorials in my online soap making course.
 You get two molds and two slicers, straight and wavy.

 This soap mold and wire soap cutter is a neat set too.
 (Disclosure: I did receive this particular set for free in exchange for my honest review.)
 The wood loaf mold with silicone liner holds a 1 pound batch of soap.
 I love the size for making melt and pour soap loaves.
 It’s also a good for small test batches of new CP or HP soap recipes.

 The wire soap cutter makes slicing uniform, symmetrical bars a breeze and works for soap loaves of up to 5 pounds.
 The wire cuts through smoothly and the measuring rule on the cutter ensures perfectly uniform bars.